 Jamaica Houses of Parliament

-“OUT OF MANY, ONE PEOPLE,” Jamaica’s motto is the central theme in this successful international design competition winning entry.
+“OUT OF MANY, ONE PEOPLE,” Jamaica’s motto is the central theme in this successful international design competition win.
 The design proposes that singular elements can formulate a unified architectural vision and figuratively is referential to the formation democratically elected system of governance.

-The design presents an opportunity to transform this downtown Kingston district by implementing urban design strategies focused on enhancing connectivity, revitalizing urban parks and streets-capes, introducing site sustainability innovations and introducing a clear community focused public realm for recreation and civic engagement.
-The design endeavors to stand as an enduring reminder of the inter-connected relationship between government and the citizens it serves.
+The design presents an opportunity to transform downtown Kingston by implementing urban design strategies focused on enhancing walkability, revitalizing urban parks and streetscapes, introducing site sustainable innovations, and designing a public realm that focuses on community and civic functions.
+The design stands as an enduring reminder of the connectivity between the government and the citizens it serves.

-The architecture endeavors to challenge traditional building design typologies.
+This project design endeavors to challenge traditional building design typologies.
 It establishes an iconic form that is progressive.
-The building form presents a clear approach towards monumental architecture while remaining respectful of the existing heroes Shrine within the National Heroes Park, the largest public park in Kingston, Jamaica.
+The building form presents a thoughtful approach towards monumental architecture while remaining respectful of the existing National Heroes Park, the largest public park in Kingston, Jamaica.

 Client: Ministry of Economic Growth and Job Creation, Government of Jamaica